-• "The USB Icon (Figure 88) will appear in the upper left corner of the display as shown below when a USB Flash Drive is inserted into the Flash Drive Only USB Port on the Unit Control Panel.
+•"The USB Icon (Figure 88) will appear in the upper left corner of the display as shown below when a USB Flash Drive is inserted in the USB Flash Drive USB Port on the Unit Control Panel.

-•"The USB Icon will also appear if a computer is connected to the PC Only USB Port on the Unit Control Panel or inside the control box.
+•"The USB Icon will also appear if a computer is connected to the USB PC Computer USB Port on the Unit Control Panel.